 - DEMO (Demonstration): DEMO acts are culturally diverse groups utilizing instrumentation, vocal styles and/or languages unique to a specific culture.
 DEMO performers are expected to follow criteria 1, 2 & 4 and are paid a small honorarium which varies according to the size of the audience they are likely to draw

 - SINGER/SONGWRITER: Selection criteria for SINGER/SONGWRITERS include high quality song craft, song topics and language appropriate to the family oriented focus of the AFF, and the ability to present 50 minutes of their original songs using primarily acoustic instruments.
 Performance ability is important and considered, but songwriting quality is the most important criterion.

 The SIGNUP STAGE, introduced in 2011, is a stage where folks can sign up at the Festival to play a set on a stage with a sound system and a sound engineer.
 Performers on this stage are volunteers and are not compensated by the Festival.
 Specific sign-up criteria, set length, etc. can be found here.

 In addition to these four stages we have a venue called JAM WITH THE BAND.
 Jam with the Band is lead by high-quality bands that jam with Festival goers.
 Stage bands may be selected to lead some of these sessions.
 Jam with the Band performers are volunteers and are not compensated by the Festival.

-Michael Coy, AFF Director of Performances
+Jane Phillips, AFF Director of Performances